JakeClovis/sample-objectdetection/README.md

 3. Upload the offline model file to be used and the image which requires inference to the directory of the  **HwHiAiUser**  user on the Host.
 For details, see  [Downloading Network Models and and Dependency Code Library](#en-us_topic_0167511792_section13446115712539).

     For example, upload the model file  **faster\_rcnn.om**  to the  **/home/HwHiAiUser/models**  directory on the host.

+    The image requirements are as follows:
+    - Format: JPG, PNG, and BMP.
+    - Width of the input image: the value is an integer ranging from 16px to 4096px.
+    - Height of the input image: the value is an integer ranging from 16px to 4096px.

 ## Running<a name="en-us_topic_0167511792_section1665916172539"></a>